Things I'm proud of from our trip to Amsterdam:

 Next, we wandered around looking at the fairytale buildings and canals.
 The Dutch merchants who built the city spared no expense.
-I love the amount of trees.
+I love the number of trees.
 That's something we've lost in our American concrete jungles.
-There's space in Amsterdam, you're aware of being in a city, certainly, but greenery is never entirely out of sight and the cobblestone streets are wide and you can see the sky at all times.
+There's space in Amsterdam, you're aware of being in a city, certainly, but greenery is never entirely out of sight, and the cobblestone streets are wide and you can see the sky at all times.

 Mostly what we did while taking this all in, was dodge bikes.
 There are more bikes in the Netherlands than people.

 There are more bikes in Amsterdam than there MOTHERF*CKING NEEDS TO BE.
 That's an observation.